alexandra-sof/reverse-polish-notation/README.md

 ## Project overview

-The programme consists of two steps:
+The program consists of two steps:
 - it takes the infix notation of a mathematic expression and converts it to its postfix (or reverse polish) notation;
 - it evaluates the postfix notation, providing the result of the mathematical expression.